fmager/real-time/m1_memory_hierarchies/s0_soft_memory_hierarchies.md

 In Python, variables are all references to an underlying object, which is freed when there are no longer any references to said object.
-Don't worry about it too much, it is a level 3 concept I will introduce further down the page.
+Don't worry about it too much, it is a 3️⃣ concept I will introduce further down the page.
 But, it does have consequences when this happens

 ```python